-In the latest case in the Trump administration's crackdown on leaks, Natalie Edwards, a U.S. Treasury employee was arrested and charged with giving suspicious bank records involving Trump campaign associates Paul Manafort and Rick Gates to a news outlet.
+At the height of the Trump administration's crackdown on leaks, Natalie Edwards, a U.S. Treasury employee was arrested and charged with giving suspicious bank records involving Trump campaign associates Paul Manafort and Rick Gates to a news outlet.

 It was the second leak case brought under the Trump administration where messages sent over an encrypted app led to an indictment, citing access to an alleged source’s phone.

 While encrypted messaging apps are a valuable part of the reporting toolkit, the messages are only as safe as our phones themselves.
 End-to-end encryption prevents remote eavesdropping, but anyone who can unlock the phone can read the unscrambled messages just fine.

 So imagine if investigators unlocked the phone, and there were no messages to be found.
 You can turn on this feature within Signal, an encrypted messaging application used by many journalists.

 When you manually delete an individual message on Signal, you're only removing your message on your device, and messages may still be left over on your conversational partner's device.
 Instead, we should make messages automatically go away for everyone in the conversation, using Signal's "disappearing messages" feature.

 First, open up a conversation.